icefoxen/games-rustdragon/README.md

 # Rustdragon

+Your premier slime gang murder simulator!

 Playing around with making a simple Dragon Warrior/Final Fantasy-ish battle system in Rust.

 Ideally to slay the dragon of the borrow checker once and for all!
 Muahahahahaha!

-# Questions on Rust